chad-g-adams/chad-g-adams-hugo/content/post/code/random-hacks-of-kindness-2016.md

 +++
 [Random Hacks of Kindness]: http://rhok.ca/
 [CISED]: http://www.cised.ca/
-This past weekend I participated in a hackathon for [Random Hacks of Kindness] where the goal is to help support community organizations with tech solutions.
+This past weekend I participated in a hackathon for [Random Hacks of Kindness] where the goal is to support community organizations with tech solutions.

 I joined the project for the Centre for Social Enterprise Development ([CISED]).
 A *social enterprise* is a venture whose purpose is to achieve a social mission.
 There are about 150 social enterprises in Ottawa, which includes ventures such as: